Search QuantityWare

 SAP QCI conversion groups, as well as the MQCI conversion groups, support direct entry of quantity values from external systems, e.g. TAS systems.

 The external values may have been calculated / determined in an unknown way, but are believed to be trustworthy and thus required in the SAP system as is.
-Once entered into the SAP system, they are compared with the SAP QCI / MQCI calculated results, which are defined by the conversion group configuration – based on well defined measurement standards implementations in your implementation project.
+Once entered into the SAP system, they are compared with the SAP QCI / MQCI calculated results, which are defined by the SAP QCI/MQCI conversion group configuration – based on well defined measurement standards implementations defined in your BCS implementation project.

 Answer Continues...
 View Full Answer Page